KilleTom/RxTask/README.md

 `libRxtask` a base lib, use this can run on webService or other

-`libRxtaskAndroidScheduler` a expand android scheduler lib
+`libRxtaskAndroidScheduler` a expand android  lib

 not run on android just like this dependdencies